dji-sdk/Mobile-SDK-Doc/source/introduction/product_introduction.md

 * Mavic Pro also:
     * Can either be controlled with a remote controller, or directly from a mobile device.
     * Has a small and portable remote controller.

+### Spark
+* Ultra-small, lowest cost
+* Easiest to use
+* Gesture controls
+* Built in obstacle avoidance
+* Can either be controlled with a remote controller, or directly from a mobile device
+* Doesn't support waypoint missions
+* Supports 1080p resolution (other products support up to 4K)

 ### Inspire